kasundularaam/nlp-theories/README.md

 ---

-# Sentiment analysis and opinion mining:
+# 4. Sentiment analysis and opinion mining:

-Sentiment Analysis and Opinion Mining

 Definition:
 Sentiment analysis and opinion mining are computational techniques used to identify, extract, and quantify affective states and subjective information from text.